History, like love, is so apt to surround her heroes with an atmosphere of imaginary brightness. —James Fenimore Cooper, The Last of the Mohicans

 I’ve even incorporated this exhortation of imitation into my preaching: “Imitate the way Daniel prays.”
 Or “When faced with temptation, run away like Joseph.”
 But all of this stopped when I recognized truth: Imitating heroes is a dead end.
 It’s exhausting trying to mimic the best things that the best people do best.

 As I accumulated heroes over the years, I found myself depressed.
 My heroes were discouraging me because we aren’t called to imitate heroes.
 Rather, we’re called to consider Jesus.

 Therefore, holy brothers and sisters, who share in the heavenly calling, fix your thoughts on Jesus … (Hebrews 3:1)

-This week in Hebrews, we encounter a people tempted to imitate a hero of the Jewish faith—Moses.
-They had been drawn to faith in Christ, but they were tempted to look back and asked themselves, would it hurt to reintroduce just a little of the old way into the new?
+In Hebrews, we encounter a people tempted to imitate a hero of the Jewish faith—Moses.
+They had been drawn to faith in Christ, but they were tempted to look back and ask themselves, Would it hurt to reintroduce just a little of the old way into the new?
 For those who are struggling in their faith, the author of Hebrews encourages: Jesus is the better way.